AdamJKing/fabulous-blog/_posts/2023-03-30-custom-request-dsls-with-http4s.md

 ```
 {% endraw %}

 This is the first component of a Http4s route.
 The input is the inbound request itself.
 The output is two chunks that have been split from the request; the method and the path.
-Through the same syntax as `::` we saw earlier the Scala can match the request as with method on the left, and path on the right.
-Scala allows us to match against specific values, so we can further refine our match with an exact method.
-The path however is then fed to another `Path` matcher which decomposes the `Path` value further.
+Through the same syntax as `::` we saw earlier, Scala can match the request as a method on the left and a path on the right.
+Scala also allows us to match against specific values, so we can further refine our match with an exact method.
+The path however is then fed to another `Path` matcher which decomposes the value further.

 ```scala
 object / {